florisboard/addons-backend/README.md

 ```php
 ray(...$values);
 ```
-and you can see the result on [http://localhost:8000](http://localhost:8000) which is called [buggregator](https://buggregator.dev/).
-It's an open source laravel ray compatible service
+and you can see the result on [http://localhost:8000](http://localhost:8000).
+It's an open source laravel ray compatible service called [buggregator](https://buggregator.dev/).

 ### Testing
 We're using testing to make sure the logic works with different scenarios so make sure to use